Davidcodess/myteam./README.md

 ## My process

-In this project my process was to build each page individually from top starting with the < header> and < nav> down through each < section> of the page and lastly to the bottom with the < footer>.
+In this project my process was to build each page individually from top starting with the header and nav down through each section of the page and lastly to the bottom with the footer.
 While writing the structure I ensured to assign element with specific classes or id's with the styling in mind.
 Starting the homepage I styled everything based on the figma document provided.
 This file helped immensely by giving the widths of containers and specific colors for different elements throughout the site.
 By styling the homepage first it made the following pages much easier and I was able to reuse some CSS classes throughout the website.
 In this project I created it's desktop version first and scaled down to tablet version and then the mobile version using media queries.
 I didnt impliment jQuery until almost all styling was complete to ensure the website looked great and the functionality works as it should without effecting the user experience.

 ### Built with